DanWahlin/Angular-ASPNET-Core-CustomersService/Angular-ASPNET-Core-CustomersService/README.md

 1. Run `npm run tsc:w` to compile TypeScript to JavaScript locally (leave the window running).
 This is only needed when in "dev" mode.

-1. Open another command window and navigate to this application's root folder in the command window
+1. Open another command window and navigate to this application's root folder in the command window (where docker-compose.yml lives)

 1. Run `docker-compose build` to build the images

 1. Run `docker-compose up` to run the containers

-1. Navigate to http://localhost:3000 if using Docker for Mac/Windows or http://192.168.99.100:3000 if using Docker Toolbox in a browser
+1. Navigate to http://localhost:5000 if using Docker for Mac/Windows or http://192.168.99.100:5000 if using Docker Toolbox in a browser